polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/add-existing-pallets.md

 ## Dependencies for a New Pallet

-To add the dependencies for a new pallet to the runtime, you need to modify the `Cargo.toml` file by adding a new line into the `[workspace.dependencies]` section with the pallet you want to add.
+To add the dependencies for a new pallet to the runtime, you must modify the `Cargo.toml` file by adding a new line into the `[workspace.dependencies]` section with the pallet you want to add.
 This pallet definition might look like:

 ```toml
 pallet-example = { version = "4.0.0-dev", default-features = false }
 ```

-This line imports the pallet-example crate as a dependency and specifies the following:
+This line imports the `pallet-example` crate as a dependency and specifies the following:

 - **`version`** - the specific version of the crate to import
 - **`default-features`** - determines the behavior for including pallet features when compiling the runtime with standard Rust libraries

 !!! note
-    If you’re importing a pallet that isn’t available on [`crates.io`](https://crates.io/){target=\_blank}, you can specify the location of the pallet (either locally or from a remote repository) by using the `git` or `path` key.
+    If you’re importing a pallet that isn’t available on [`crates.io`](https://crates.io/){target=\_blank}, you can specify the pallet's location (either locally or from a remote repository) by using the `git` or `path` key.
 For example:

     ```toml
     pallet-example = {